-Net finance costs are unchanged on last year.
-This is due to a decrease in finance income being matched by a decrease in finance costs.
+Net finance costs have increased by £53,000 compared to last year.
+This is due to a decrease in finance income as finance costs remain unchanged.
 The decrease in finance income reflects a reduction in the return on the surplus in the UK defined benefit scheme.
-The reduction in finance costs represents reduced interest on loans as the outstanding balance is repaid.

-The Group's effective income tax rate of 27% is above the UK corporation tax rate of 19% as most of the expense is incurred in jurisdictions where the rate is higher.
+The Group's effective income tax rate of 26% is above the UK corporation tax rate of 19% as most of the expense is incurred in jurisdictions where the rate is higher.